 SSRIs are believed to improve mood by blocking brain receptors that reabsorb serotonin, leaving more serotonin available for use.

-But it’s not fully understood exactly how SSRIs work either!
-(35)
+But surprisingly, it’s not fully understood exactly how SSRIs work!
+(32)

 One possible explanation is that since there are several mechanisms that can lead to low serotonin levels, not everyone will respond similarly to medication.